EgrSlv/ML3_Validation/README.md

    3. Split data into 2 parts with parameter date_split, return train and test samples splitted by date_split param
    4. Split data into 3 parts with parameters validation_date and  test_date, return train, validation and test samples  splitted by input params
 4. Implement next cross validation methods:
-   1. K-fold, where k is input parameter, return list of train and indexes
+   1. K-fold, where k is input parameter, return list of train and test indexes
-   2. Grouped K-fold, where k and group_field are input parameter, return list of train and indexes
+   2. Grouped K-fold, where k and group_field are input parameter, return list of train and test indexes
-   3. Stratified K-fold, where k and stratify_field are input parameter, return list of train and indexes
+   3. Stratified K-fold, where k and stratify_field are input parameter, return list of train and test indexes
-   4. Time series split, where k and date_field are input parameter, return list of train and indexes
+   4. Time series split, where k and date_field are input parameter, return list of train and test indexes
 5. Cross-validation comparison
    1. Apply all implemented validation methods from above to our dataset.
    2. Apply the corresponding methods from sklearn.